 What Could Have Been

 When Shinoda first saw what would be the Boss 302, it was called the SR2, which is nowhere near as catchy.
-Worse than that, Ford had gone in the wrong direction in terms of appearance.
-With fake exhaust outlets, big rocker moldings, and entirely too much chrome, it was a car that Shinoda realized right away wouldn’t appeal to the younger demographic that the Mustang relied on to survive.
+Ford had gone in the wrong direction in terms of appearance, and the SR2 was equipped with fake exhaust outlets, big rocker moldings, and entirely too much chrome.
+It was a car that Shinoda realized right away wouldn’t appeal to the younger demographic that the Mustang relied on to survive.
 Worse than that, Ford had totally neglected the Mustang’s performance.

 Shinoda already had a vision in mind: A street machine that ran and performed like a race car.
 Something that would put the Z-28 Chevys in their place.

-Shinoda had been previously employed by GM, so he knew exactly what he was up against, and knew how to make a machine that would destroy the competition.
+Shinoda had been previously employed by GM, so he knew exactly what the Mustang was up against, and he knew how to make a machine that would destroy the competition.

 Shinoda's Early Life